DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 ## Checking Identifiers

 To check identifiers, run
-    run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [Results file generated from evaluation prompt]
+    run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [Results file generated from an evaluation]

 # Wrappers for Running Multiple Evaluations